-If you’re facing a financial hardship due to coronavirus, many banks, credit card companies, mortgage lenders, and other service providers are offering different forms of assistance to their customers.
+If you’re facing a financial hardship due to coronavirus, many banks, credit card companies, mortgage lenders, and other service providers offer different forms of assistance to their customers.
 Scammers, too, are offering “help.”

 Foreclosure rescue companies often send emails or letters (though they might call or text, too) that promise to save your home from foreclosure.
 The communication will probably say something like "Stop Foreclosure Now," "Get a Loan Modification," or "Save Your Home From Creditors."
 If you’re behind on your mortgage payments, these letters might sound like a lifeline.

 But this kind of scammer uses lies, exaggeration, misinformation, and pressure to get you to sign up for foreclosure rescue services.
-The different scams vary a bit, but pretty much result in the same thing—the con artist pockets your cash, and you end up no better, and maybe even worse, off than you were before.
-(Learn more about common foreclosure rescue scams in Beware of Foreclosure Rescue Scams During the Coronavirus Crisis.)
+The different scams vary slightly, but pretty much result in the same thing—the con artist pockets your cash, and you end up no better, and maybe even worse, off than you were before.

 Be careful with emails that claim to be from the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO), or experts that supposedly have information about the coronavirus, like universities or doctors.
 These messages might have malicious attachments.
 If you click on a link or open an attachment, it might install ransomware or other programs that can lock you out of your data.
 Or a link might take you to a fraudulent website designed to trick you into revealing sensitive information.